 Most modern democracies incorporate some proportional element in their electoral systems.
-The Assembly is aware that, by increasing the number of political parties such systems can alter the balance of forces in the legislature.
+The Assembly is aware that by increasing the number of political parties such systems can alter the balance of forces in the legislature.
 To avoid excessive political fragmentation some consideration might have to be given to establishing a modest threshold that parties would be expected to meet before being guaranteed representation.

-There are a number of possible proportional systems - some that exist in pure party-list form, others which combine with features of constituency-based systems in different ways.
-In terms of its basic value position, the Assembly believes that many of these offer rich possibilities for British Columbia and deserve careful consideration.
-On the other hand, systems that are not responsive to the goal of increasing the proportionality of the system would seem to offer little in the way of advantage over the single-member plurality system we now use.
+There are a number of possible proportional systems - some that exist in pure party-list form, others which combine with features of constituencybased systems in different ways.
+In terms of its basic value position the Assembly believes that many of these offer rich possibilities for British Columbia and deserve careful consideration.
+On the other hand, systems that are not responsive to the goal of increas"The Assembly quickly realized that there is no perfect system.
+The problem for it has been one of weighing the relative merits of the different systems and the trade-offs."

+ing the proportionality of the system would seem to offer little in the way of advantage over the single-member plurality system we now use.
 In the same way, the choices offered voters are an important and integral part of any electoral system and the Assembly would not want to see it constrained.